solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_01_Introduction_to_MySQL_on_Azure.md

 ### Advantages of choosing Azure

-The Azure platform is trusted by millions of customers around the world, and there are over 90,000 Cloud Solution Providers (CSPs) partnered with Microsoft to add extra benefits and services to the Azure platform.
+Millions of customers worldwide trust the Azure platform, and there are over 90,000 Cloud Solution Providers (CSPs) partnered with Microsoft to add extra benefits and services to the Azure platform.
 By leveraging Azure, organizations can easily modernize their applications, expedite application development, and adapt application requirements to meet the demands of their users.

 By offering solutions on Azure, ISVs can access one of the largest B2B markets in the world.
 Through the [Azure Partner Builder's Program](https://partner.microsoft.com/marketing/azure-isv-technology-partners), Microsoft assists ISVs with the tools and platform to offer their solutions for customers to evaluate, purchase, and deploy with just a few clicks of the mouse.